 - Under no circumstances use your mobile phone

-Yes, we know it’s hard to understand that these laws are in place given they are broken by every other motorcyclist on the road.
+Yes, we know it’s hard to understand that these laws are in place given they are broken by every other motorcyclist on the road, every day.
 However, if you wish to avoid a hefty fine by the police in Vietnam (and more importantly ensure your safety) these rules need to be adhered to.
 Take a look at our full guide to riding in Vietnam for more info.

 If you are caught by the traffic police in Vietnam breaking any one of these laws, you are sure to be pulled over and asked to cough up a hefty fine.
 The police have a tendency to spot a foreigner and sometimes see it as an opportunity to make some cash.
 It’s not uncommon for an officer to ask you to pay 5,000,000VND for breaking a law that you actually haven’t.
 If you don’t speak Vietnamese, this can be a problem.
 Polite refusal can work, but prepare for a long wait.

 To make this situation as pleasant as possible, remember to smile and be polite.
 Challenge the fine to an amount you feel is acceptable.
-If in doubt, give us a call and members of our team will discuss the situation with the officer and negotiate a reasonable fine.
+If in doubt, give us a call and members of our team will discuss the situation with the officer because we can sometimes negotiate a more reasonable fine.

 3. Lost Parking Ticket